raspberrypilearning/naughty-and-nice/en/step_6.md

 re.sub(r'£', '', my_string)
 ```

-The `r` before the string is to ensure that the string is treated as a raw string.
+The `r` before the string ensures that the string is treated as a raw string.
 This is important, as otherwise the `\` character is treated as an escape.

-- Next you can remove any character straight after the `£` sign, as long as it's not a whitespace character, using the `\S` pattern.
+- Next, you can remove any character straight after the `£` sign, as long as it's not a whitespace character, using the `\S` pattern.

 ```python
 re.sub(r'£\S', '', my_string)